fauxtix/BlazorFluentUI_FL/README.md

   ---
 ## Overview

-Edaman API with Fluent UI is a web application that utilizes the Edaman API to provide recipe search functionality and access to a comprehensive food database.
+**Blazor Fluent UI with Edaman API** is a web application that utilizes the Edaman API to provide _recipe search_ functionality and access to a comprehensive _food database_.
 Built with Blazor Fluent UI, this application offers a user-friendly interface for searching, browsing, and saving favorite recipes.

 ## Features